Stergina/VHDL/16-bit ALU Program/README.md

 * **16-bit ALU:**
 The 1-bit ALU constructed in the first step, is now used in order to implement the 16-bit ALU.
+In addition, we implement a new entity which is responsible of .
+This  entity has as input the operation code which determines which operation will be executed by the ALU and as ouputs the Ainvert, Binvert, carryIn and operation.